boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-green-common-energy-efficiency-management.md

   * "energy-saving-mode": Specifies the energy saving mode.
 Examples of supported energy saving modes are as follows:

-    * "basic": The system will shut down idle modules and put them in a sleep mode.
+    * "basic": The system will shut down idle modules and put them in a sleep power state.
     * "standard": The system extends basic energy saving mode with more advanced lossless energy saving features, e.g., power module schedule.
     * "deep": The system extends standard energy saving mode with more advanced